Skip to Content

 The newest kid on the block is Tulip Valley Farms, a massive 30-acre farm in west Mount Vernon.
 They planted 12 acres of tulip bulbs in the fall of 2022 in order to become part of the Skagit Valley Tulip Festival in 2023.

-Image of a woman behind an I heart Tulips sign at Tulip Valley Farms in Skagit Valley WA
+Image of a woman behind an I heart Tulips sign at Tulip Valley Farms for the Skagit Valley Tulip Festival.

 This is one of the cutest photo spots at Tulip Valley Farms.
 Photo credit: Darren Cheung

-They have enough space that people can tiptoe between the tulip rows for the coolest photo opportunities.
-It’s also less hectic than the larger more commercial tulip farms.
+They have enough space for people to tiptoe between the tulip rows for the coolest photo opportunities.
+It’s also less hectic than the larger, more commercial tulip farms.

 Tulip Valley Farms encourages people to take photos between the rows since there’s plenty of room.
 Photo credit: Darren Cheung

-There are several ticket bundles to see these gorgeous fields.
-There’s Tea Time in the Tulips, Night Bloom, Yoga & Meditation, Mindful Creativity Photo Walk, Mini Photo Sessions with a professional photographer, and more.
+Several ticket bundles are available to see these gorgeous fields.
+Tea Time in the Tulips, Night Bloom, Yoga & Meditation, Mindful Creativity Photo Walk, Mini Photo Sessions with a professional photographer, and more.
 You can even get a Pooch Pass!

 Find out whether or not it's worth visiting Tulip Town at the Skagit Valley Tulip Festival in Washington State.
 Image of a boy wearing a yellow rain coat and blue rain boots holding a stuffed dinosaur in front of a windmill surrounded by tulips.